lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (c) War.

-2\.The means for their removal.
+2\.
+The means for their removal.
 Prayer and the divine *rebuke.
 Scatter thou,* etc.

-3\.The consequences of this removal; Ps 68:31.
+3\.
+The consequences of this removal; Ps 68:31.

 **Verse 35.**

-1\.Consider God's jealousy towards his people for his holiness in the three "holy places."
+1\.
+Consider God's jealousy towards his people for his holiness in the three "holy places."

 (a) In the outer court of profession.